zio/zio-kafka/docs/example-of-consuming-producing-and-committing-offsets.md

 ### Optimizing producer throughput

+ℹ️ Know your domain.
+In cases where messages need to be produced in a certain order, the techniques in this section are not suitable.

 Let's focus on the producer part of the program, that is, the `mapChunksZIO` operation in the example above.
 The operator pulls a chunk of records from upstream, produces that chunk to Kafka, awaits the acknowledgements, and then the process repeats.
 All these tasks are executed sequentially.